Saturday, September 25, 2010

 For generations, we have been able to find clean, abundant sources of freshwater.
 With growing populations and increased agricultural and industrial demands, we are beginning to see this formerly bountiful resource becoming scarce.
 As source waters become polluted and weather patterns shift, communities are placed at the mercy of droughts, water diversion projects and political manoeuvring.

-Written and Posted by Steven Mruma at Saturday, September 25, 2010
+Written and Posted by Dr. TS.
+Mruma at Saturday, September 25, 2010